-30. Related party transactions
+29. Related party transactions

-The Company has a related relationship with is majority shareholder (and companies under its control) and its subsidiaries and associates.
-The most important individual shareholder of the company Luka Rijeka d.d. on the date of the financial statements is the Republic of Croatia holding a share of 25.02% in the share capital and voting rights of the Company.
+The Company has a related relationship with is majority shareholders (and companies under their control) and its subsidiaries and associates.
+The most important individual shareholder of the company Luka Rijeka d.d. on the date of the financial statements is company Port Acquisitions a.s with a share of 34,42% in the share capital and voting rights of the Company.

-Given that the Republic of Croatia holds 25.02% of share capital and voting rights of the Group / Company via CERP and has significant influence over the Group/Company, the State and entities under its control or influence are also considered related parties.
+Given that the Republic of Croatia holds 25,02% of share capital and voting rights of the Group / Company via CERP and has significant influence over the Group/Company, the State and entities under its control or influence are also considered related parties.
 However, for the purposes of related party disclosures, routine transactions with various communal entities or other bodies controlled by the State with respect to taxes, levies or with respect to standard purchases of basic consumables are not considered or disclosed as related party transactions.